 Achieving national goals of net zero energy buildings requires substantial reduction in the energy consumption of commercial building systems.
-Although significant progress has been made in the integration of building control systems through the development of standard communication protocols, such as BACnet and BACnet/IP, little progress has been made in making them “intelligent” or in optimizing the performance of building systems.
-The focus of this project is to develop and test distributed intelligent agents that can control and optimize the performance of building systems.
+Although significant progress has been made in the integration of building control systems through the development of standard communication protocols, such as BACnet and BACnet/IP, little progress has been made in making them “intelligent” about optimizing building system-level performance.
+The focus of this project is to demonstrate the potential for distributed, intelligent software agents to perform this optimization and to develop a research infrastructure suitable for development and testing of advanced agent-base optimization techniques that can improve the energy and comfort performance of building systems.

-After completion of this project it is expected that additional research will be needed that will involve CRADAs with control system manufactures to further developed and begin field testing of intelligent agent systems and speed commercialization of the technology.
-Lessons learned from this research will enable development of draft specifications for several intelligent building agents (e.g., an Air Handling Unit agent, a Chiller agent), including a list of functions to be included in each agent, technical design features, software architecture, and methods for system identification, communication, and negotiation among agents.
+This project will result in some candidate agent-based optimization techniques and a rich set of software tools and laboratory facilities for additional research and development.
+Experiences gained from this project will provide the basis for a follow-on project to further develop and rigorously test intelligent building agents under more realistic conditions for a wide range of equipment types.
+This is expected to involve CRADAs with control system manufactures to further developed and begin field testing of intelligent agent systems and speed commercialization of the technology.
+Lessons learned from this research will also enable development of draft specifications for several intelligent building agents (e.g., an Air Handling Unit agent, a Chiller agent), including a list of functions to be included in each agent, technical design features, software architecture, and methods for system identification, communication, and negotiation among agents.
 NIST will work with standards writing organizations, such as ASHRAE, to develop guidelines and/or standards based on these specifications to facilitate the implementation of intelligent agents in building control applications.

 Start Date:October 1, 2011